-- a) Test 1: The evaluator shall present a server certificate that does not contain an identifier in either the Subject Alternative Name (SAN) or Common Name (CN) that matches the reference identifier.
-The evaluator shall verify that the connection fails. - b) Test 2: The evaluator shall present a server certificate that contains a CN that matches the reference identifier, contains the SAN extension, but does not contain an identifier in the SAN that matches the reference identifier.
+- a) Test 1: The evaluator shall present a server certificate that contains a CN that does not match the reference identifier and does not contain the SAN extension.
+The evaluator shall verify that the connection fails. - Remark: Some systems might require the presence of the SAN extension.
+In this case the connection would still fail but for the reason of the missing SAN extension instead of the mismatch of CN and reference identifier.
+Both reasons are acceptable to pass Test 1. - b) Test 2: The evaluator shall present a server certificate that contains a CN that matches the reference identifier, contains the SAN extension, but does not contain an identifier in the SAN that matches the reference identifier.
 The evaluator shall verify that the connection fails.
-The evaluator shall repeat this test for each supported SAN type. - c) Test 3: The evaluator shall present a server certificate that contains a CN that matches the reference identifier and does not contains the SAN extension.
-The evaluator shall verify that the connection succeeds. - d) Test 4: The evaluator shall present a server certificate that contains a CN that does not match the reference identifier but does contain an identifier in the SAN that matches.
-The evaluator shall verify that the connection succeeds. - e) Test 5: The evaluator shall perform the following wildcard tests with each supported type of reference identifier: - 1) The evaluator shall present a server certificate containing a wildcard that is not in the left-most label of the presented identifier (e.g. foo.\.example.com) and verify that the connection fails. - 2) The evaluator shall present a server certificate containing a wildcard in the left-most label (e.g. \.example.com).
+The evaluator shall repeat this test for each supported SAN type. - c) Test 3 [conditional]: If the TOE does not mandate the presence of the SAN extension, the evaluator shall present a server certificate that contains a CN that matches the reference identifier and does not contain the SAN extension.
+The evaluator shall verify that the connection succeeds.
+If the TOE does mandate the presence of the SAN extension, this Test shall be omitted. - d) Test 4: The evaluator shall present a server certificate that contains a CN that does not match the reference identifier but does contain an identifier in the SAN that matches.
+The evaluator shall verify that the connection succeeds. - e) Test 5: The evaluator shall perform the following wildcard tests with each supported type of reference identifier: - 1) The evaluator shall present a server certificate containing a wildcard that is not in the left-most label of the presented identifier (e.g. foo..example.com) and verify that the connection fails. - The evaluator shall present a server certificate containing a wildcard in the left-most label (e.g. .example.com).
 The evaluator shall configure the reference identifier with a single left-most label (e.g. foo.example.com) and verify that the connection succeeds.
 The evaluator shall configure the reference identifier without a left-most label as in the certificate (e.g. example.com) and verify that the connection fails.
-The evaluator shall configure the reference identifier without a left-most label as in the certificate (e.g. example.com) and verify that the connection fails.
-The evaluator shall configure the reference identifier with two left-most labels (e.g. bar.foo.example.com) and verify that the connection fails. - f) Test 6: [conditional] If URI or Service name reference identifiers are supported, the evaluator shall configure the DNS name and the service identifier.
+The evaluator shall configure the reference identifier with two left-most labels (e.g. bar.foo.example.com) and verify that the connection fails.
+(Remark: Support for wildcards was always intended to be optional.
+It is sufficient to state that the TOE does not support wildcards and observe rejected connection attempts to satisfy corresponding assurance activities.)

+- f) Test 6: [conditional] If URI or Service name reference identifiers are supported, the evaluator shall configure the DNS name and the service identifier.
 The evaluator shall present a server certificate containing the correct DNS name and service identifier in the URIName or SRVName fields of the SAN and verify that the connection succeeds.
 The evaluator shall repeat this test with the wrong service identifier (but correct DNS name) and verify that the connection fails. - g) Test 7: [conditional] If pinned certificates are supported the evaluator shall present a certificate that does not match the pinned certificate and verify that the connection fails.